kvarak/dnd/docs/_Folk/lizardfolk.md

     <hr class="dividerinfolk">

 -   ### Wizard
-    The lizardfolk tounge does not have a written form.
+    The lizardfolk tongue does not have a written form.
 Most lizard folk never come into contact with any writing, so wizards are extremely rare.

     <hr class="dividerinfolk">